 iRecover Frequently Asked Questions & common problems and solutions

-iRecover supported OS's and file systems
+iRecover supported Operating Systems and file system types

 Getting started, what to do and what NOT to do before you begin

 Can I retain the original file/date stamps for the recovered files?

 How do I find the files I want recovered in the file list?